-Chiang Mai Tribal photography Tour: the Akha and Lisu
+Chiang Mai Tribal Photography Tour: the Lisu people

-We will then visit a village of the Dara-Ang, in Thailand known as Palong.
+We will then visit a village of the Dara-ang, in Thailand known as Palong.
 The Palong people came from Myanmar and settled in this area in the 1980s.
 Their dress is particularly colorful.
 In this village, most women still wear traditional dress.
-Apart from having the opportunity to make photographs of traditional dress and posing together with local people, you will also learn about their culture.
+Apart from having the opportunity to make photographs of traditional dress and pose together with local people, you will also learn about their culture.
 Most of the Dara-ang people in the Chiang Dao area have migrated from Myanmar to Thailand in the 1980s.
 They entered the country on the mountain Doi Angkhang, which is almost 100 km north of Chiang Dao.
 After that they settled in Chiang Dao district.
 The Dara-ang is one of the smallest groups of indigenous people in Thailand.